-What is the resolution of the laptop screen?
+What is the resolution of the screens?

-Yes, laptops will have an external mouse as well as a numeric keypad.
+Yes, laptops will have an external mouse.

 Could you please specify the CPUs for the computers that will be used in the competition?

-My "Penalties Computation Tool" does not work.
-Why?
+My "penalties computation tool" does not work. why?

 Are there fines for exceeding position limits caused by production and refinery assets?